abprice710/Fintech2021/README.md

 ---
 This is a great file
 ---
-We are having a great day
+We are having fun learning today